superzrb126/learning/Engine-1.11.0.md

 ### Runtime

+* Fix an issue where registry service options in the daemon configuration file were not properly taken into account ([#21045](https://github.com/docker/docker/pull/21045))
 * Docker with device mapper will now refuse to run if `udev sync` is not available ([#21097](https://github.com/docker/docker/pull/21097))
 * Fix a bug where Docker would not validate the config file upon configuration reload ([#21089](https://github.com/docker/docker/pull/21089))
 * Fix an issue where nanoseconds were not correctly taken in account when filtering Docker events ([#21013](https://github.com/docker/docker/pull/21013))